Ethiopian Americans: Minneapolis-Saint Paul

 The metropolitan area with the second-highest concentration of Ethiopian Americans after Washington D.C. is the Minneapolis–Saint Paul metropolitan area of Minnesota, also known as the Twin Cities.
 Ethiopians have been migrating to the Twin Cities since the 1960s; however, like with Ethiopian immigration to the United States in general, immigration started accelerating in the 1980s and 1990s to the present, with both professionals and refugees and asylum seekers migrating to the state.
 After Somalis, Ethiopians are the second-largest immigrant population from Africa in Minnesota, and the fifth-largest immigrant population and fourth-largest country of origin of immigrants in the state.

+Many Oromo immigrants came to the Twin Cities because of ties to Christian missions and social service organizations headquartered in Minnesota, like Lutheran Social Service, Lutheran World Relief, and the International Institute of Minnesota.
+In 1981, Oromo immigrants in St. Paul founded the Oromo Relief Association of North America (ORANA), to aid Oromos in refugee camps and to find American sponsors for Oromo immigrants.
+Today, ORANA continues to hold public fundraisers featuring Oromo food, cultural shows, and history.

 The Ethiopian population in Minnesota is one of the most diverse, with a large representation of Amhara, Oromo, and Tigrinya Ethiopians, with Oromo being the most spoken Ethiopian language in the state.
 The official census shows 34,927 Ethiopian-Americans living in Minnesota, while MPR estimates that 40,000 ethnic Oromos live in the state.
 Ethiopians are most concentrated in Minneapolis and Saint Paul, in the areas of Phillips, Powderhorn, Near North, University, and Longfellow, alongside many Somali Americans.